machine-learning-apps/actions-ml-cicd/README.md

 >![](images/mlops.png)

 View the demo pull request [here](https://github.com/machine-learning-apps/actions-ml-cicd/pull/23).
 What is shown above is only the tip of the iceberg!
-Keep reading for links to more Actions.